tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 sbt:backend> run start
 ```

-If application is successfully started it, will show a log with the `server_ip` and `app_port` registered to the Location Service.
+If the application starts successfully, it will show log messages with the `server_ip` and `app_port` registered to the Location Service.

 Update `apptest.http` with the code below, replacing the `<server_ip>:<app_port>` with the ones for your server as
 displayed in the log messages.
 Then run the request to test your `raDecValues` POST route: